c4software/thermal-hue/README.md

 # thermal-hue

-Use your Hue Sensor as a thermal sensor.
+Use your Hue Motion Sensor as thermal sensor.

 ## Quick use